A Guide to the Community Right to Buy in Scotland

 Absences from the UK can however impact on satisfying the residency requirements to successfully apply for British citizenship after granted settlement and this will need to be considered when making decisions on spending time outside the UK during periods spent on a partner visa.

-We can provide a full service to apply for a partner visa from determining eligibility to apply, to assisting you all the way until a visa decision is issued.
+We provide a full service to apply for a Partner visa from determining your eligibility to apply to assisting you all the way until a visa decision is issued.
 Our service includes:

 For families relocating from overseas, issues in respect of purchasing property, transferring assets and tax matters can be relevant.
 We have relevant experts who can provide advice in these important areas.